 Bank Credit Facility.
 The Company has a debt agreement (Loan Agreement) with Silicon Valley Bank (SVB).
-The Loan Agreement, as amended, restated and modified, includes a \$15,000 revolving credit facility which matures on April 30, 2018.
+The Loan Agreement, as amended, restated and modified, effective April 25, 2016, includes a \$25,000 term loan and \$15,000 revolving line of credit, both which mature in April 2021.
 Borrowing availability under the revolving credit facility is based on the lesser of \$15,000 or a borrowing base calculation as defined by the Loan Agreement.
-As of March 31, 2016 the Company had no borrowings under the revolving credit facility and had borrowing availability of \$15,000.
-The applicable interest rate is 3.5%.
+As of June 30, 2016 the Company had no borrowings under the revolving credit facility and had borrowing availability of \$15,000.
+The revolving line of credit is subject to an annual commitment fee of \$50, and any borrowings bear interest at the Prime Rate.
+Financing costs related to the revolving line of credit are included in other assets in the Condensed Consolidated Balance Sheets and amortized ratably over the term of the Loan Agreement.

-Effective April 25, 2016, the Company and SVB entered into the Second Amended and Restated Loan and Security Agreement which amends and restates the Company's credit facility with SVB.
-The agreement provides for a new \$25,000 term loan, in addition to a \$15,000 revolving line of credit, both which mature in April 2021.
 The term loan has a five-year term, with principal payments to be made ratably commencing twelve months after the inception of the loan through to the loan's maturity date.
-If the Company meets certain conditions, as specified by the loan agreement, the commencement of term loan principal payments may be deferred by an additional six months.
-The term loan accrues interest at the Prime Rate and is subject to an additional 4.0% fee on the original \$25,000 term loan principal amount at maturity.
-The revolving line of credit is subject to an annual commitment fee of \$50, and any borrowings bear interest at the Prime Rate.
-The Second Amended and Restated Loan and Security Agreement also provides for certain prepayment and early termination fees, as well as establishes covenants related to liquidity, sales growth and a minimum cash balance, along with other terms and conditions similar to those in the Company's previous agreements with SVB.
-The proceeds from the agreement are expected to fund current and future operations of the Company.
+If the Company meets certain conditions, as specified by the Loan Agreement, the commencement of term loan principal payments may be deferred by an additional six months.
+The term loan accrues interest at the Prime Rate and is subject to an additional 4.0% fee on the original \$25,000 term loan principal amount at maturity or prepayment of the term loan that is being accrued over the term of the Loan Agreement.
+The Company has accrued \$53 of this fee as of June 30, 2016.
+Financing costs related to the term loan are net against the outstanding loan balance in the Condensed Consolidated Balance Sheets and amortized ratably over the term of the Loan Agreement.

+The Loan Agreement also provides for certain prepayment and early termination fees, as well as establishes covenants related to liquidity, sales growth and a minimum cash balance, and includes other customary terms and conditions.
+Specified assets have been pledged as collateral.

 Capital Lease Obligations.
-As of March 31, 2016 the Company had capital leases for its corporate headquarters building and computer equipment that expire at various terms through 2030.
+As of June 30, 2016 the Company had capital leases for its corporate headquarters building and computer equipment that expire at various terms through 2030.

-In August 2014, the Company entered into a new building lease (Mason Lease) in order to re-locate its corporate headquarters and West Chester, Ohio facilities from their current location to a building to be constructed on Innovation Way in Mason, Ohio.
+In August 2014 the Company entered into a new building lease (Mason Lease) in order to re-locate its corporate headquarters and West Chester, Ohio facilities from their current location to a building to be constructed in Mason, Ohio.
 The term of the Mason Lease is fifteen years with three separate five-year renewal options, at the Company's option, and commenced in October 2015.
 On the Commencement Date, the Company provided a letter of credit to the Landlord in the amount of \$1,250, which amount may decrease or be removed entirely based on the Company's financial performance.
 The Company was deemed the owner of the project during the construction period.
 As a result, project costs incurred during construction of the building were included in property and equipment as construction in progress and the corresponding financing obligation was included in other current liabilities during the construction period.
 Increases in purchases of building under construction and proceeds from the construction financing obligation were also included in the Condensed Consolidated Statement of Cash Flows during the construction period.
 Upon completion of construction, the Company recorded the current and noncurrent portions of the Mason Lease obligation within capital leases and the value of the underlying asset in property and equipment in the Condensed Consolidated Balance Sheet.